cost63/MicroGames-FW/README.md

 * SDL2_ttf (2.0.14)
 * Glew

-For more info about including these dependencies in your IDE, see our [https://github.com/MicroGamesDev/MicroGames-FW/wiki/Setup-of-dependencies/](wiki page)
+For more info about including these dependencies in your IDE, see our [wiki page](https://github.com/MicroGamesDev/MicroGames-FW/wiki/Setup-of-dependencies/)

 ### Coding conventions
 All code should be refactored to follow our coding conventions.
 You can find them [here](https://github.com/MicroGamesDev/MicroGames-FW/wiki/Coding-Conventions)